 What is an Engagement Session?

-An Engagement Session includes up to 90 minutes of photography by Jason Kaczorowski with the aid of an associate lighting assistant.
+Your Engagement Session includes the time and talent of Jason Kaczorowski along with the aid of a location lighting assistant.
 Your session may include multiple locations throughout the City or Suburbs and unlimited outfit changes.
 Each session arrives with selection and correction of all of your images in addition to your processed, full resolution, unwatermarked, Digital Files.
 Your photos arrive with the ability to reproduce and share your Digital Files and you may enjoy and download your files from the cloud anywhere in the world within 72 hours of your session.